Note14 June 2023

 In your next meeting, someone will sketch two boxes on a whiteboard, draw a line between them, and wait for you to choose.
 It looks decisive.
-Clean boundaries, clear outcomes.
+Clean boundaries.
 Reality never stays that simple.

 Most workplace either/ors don't hold up once the work starts.
 You pick Option A, then realize parts of Option B matter too.
 The market shifts.
 Customers surprise you.
 What began as opposites collapse into tools you use in rotation.

-None of this is indecision.
-It’s reading the room.
-It’s moving between stances without needing to declare loyalty to one forever.
+None of this reflects indecision, just the discipline of reading the room and moving between stances without pledging loyalty to one forever.

 Related reading